A Colorblind Life

 We do, in fact, see colors.
 Being colorblind means you’re not able to perceive the differences.
 It’s really no big deal unless you want to be a doctor, pilot, police officer, painter, electrician, fire fighter, or buy ripe fruit.

 It’s no surprise then, that I honestly don’t care what color something is.
 It just doesn’t factor in.
-My wife could paint our entire house lime-green (which I’m told is not a good house color) and it wouldn’t bother me in the least.
-In fact, when I first started dating the pretty girl who is now my wife, she was the first one to inform me that the nice pair of khaki pants I bought in college were, in fact, lime green.
+You could paint my house lime-green (which I’m told is not a good house color) and it wouldn’t bother me in the least.
+It was during a college date in college that I learned the nice pair of khaki pants I had bought to impress my pretty date were, in fact, lime green.
+And I thought she was smiling just because she was happy to see me.

 Standing in the Office Depot aisle with my new colorblind friend, we shared a few laughs about coping in our color-coordinated world — things like trying to match dress socks or a necktie with a suit.
 Watching me attempt either of those things is a source of great entertainment for my kids.